 Caution for Tommy John Surgery

 Why would these players, parents and coaches believe this?
+Misconception of the surgery and how it is reported.
 There are studies that suggest incredible recoveries from the surgery.
-“Ulnar collateral ligament reconstruction with subcutaneous ulnar nerve transposition was found to be effective in correcting valgus elbow instability in the overhead athlete and allowed most athletes (83%) to return to previous or higher level of competition in less than 1 year.”5
+“Ulnar collateral ligament reconstruction with subcutaneous ulnar nerve transposition was found to be effective in correcting valgus elbow instability in the overhead athlete and allowed most athletes (83%) to return to previous or higher level of competition in less than 1 year.”7

 Alternative to Tommy John Surgery

-In new research June 2015, doctors tested a less invasive type procedure for reconstruction of the lateral ulnar collateral ligament of the elbow.
+In recent research doctors tested a less invasive type procedure for reconstruction of the lateral ulnar collateral ligament of the elbow.
 Part of the reason was that patients continued experiencing elbow instability after the UCL reconstruction procedure.
-Their findings said conclusively more anatomic reconstruction techniques (different surgical techniques) did not reduce the risk of recurrent instability any better than the standard and conventional surgical procedure.7
+Their findings said conclusively more anatomic reconstruction techniques (different surgical techniques) did not reduce the risk of recurrent instability any better than the standard and conventional surgical procedure.9

 Stem Cell Therapy, Prolotherapy for elbow instability, and Platelet Rich Plasma Therapy are treatments that rebuild and strengthen ligaments without radical surgery.
-If the goal is more velocity, then Stem Cell Therapy, Prolotherapy and Platelet Rich Plasma therapy can often provide the ligament strengthen needed.
+If the goal is more velocity, then these treatments may provide the ligament strengthen needed.
 Current research is proving this to be true: growth factor therapies are effective in healing musculoskeletal injuries.
-A recent article published in the British Journal of Sports Medicine showed favorable results for a specific growth factor therapy, platelet rich plasma (PRP) injections to the elbow.9
+A recent article published in the British Journal of Sports Medicine showed favorable results for a specific growth factor therapy, platelet rich plasma (PRP) injections to the elbow.11

 This study involved two groups of patients with elbow tendinopathy, or tennis elbow.
 Each of these patients had gone through unsuccessful physical therapy treatment for tennis elbow.
 For the therapy used in the study, each group had blood drawn to use as a treatment.
 One group had the blood injected straight back into the injured joint (autologous blood injection).
 The second group’s blood was centrifuged to separate the platelet-rich part of the blood that contains growth factors (Platelet Rich Plasma injection).
 All participants received two injections into the injured elbow spaced one month apart.